Updated on : 08 Sep 2025

 Three individuals – all with the same condition, and placed on the same treatment plan – had very different outcomes.
 Understanding why each patient responded differently to the same treatment has a lot to do with their medical history, risk factors, demographics, and more.

 In this example, Jane, Yang, and Fatima individually represent a large cohort of diagnosed and at-risk NSCLC patients with similar characteristics.
 Creating a comprehensive view of patient trends recorded for each cohort over time can help pharmaceutical organizations understand patterns of what is likely to happen to such patients and identify risk factors throughout their treatment journey.
-These insights can be used to alert and engage healthcare professionals (HCPs) when it matters the most, enabling them to curate the best, most effective treatment plans for patients and manage the overall health of the patient population.

 Figure 2: Identifying risk factors along the patient care journey